 102-6.2 Construction: Plan, construct, and maintain detours for the safe passage of traffic in all conditions of weather.
 Provide the detour with all facilities necessary to meet this requirement.

-Where pedestrian facilities are detoured, blocked or closed during the work, provide safe alternate accessible routes through or around the work zone meeting the requirements of the ADA Standards for Transportation Facilities.
-When temporary walkway surfaces and ramps are required to be constructed, ensure surfaces are stable, firm, slip resistant, and kept free of any obstructions and hazards such as holes, debris, mud, construction equipment and stored materials.
 Install detectable warnings on temporary ramps in accordance with Section 522.

 When the Plans call for the Department to furnish detour bridge components, construct the pile bents in accordance with the Plans, unless otherwise authorized by the Engineer.